 The River Without End

-The River Without End is celestial body surrounding the current iteration of the Clarkwoods Literary Universe and separating it from previous iterations.
+The River Without End is celestial body surrounding the current iteration of the Clarkwoods Literary Universe.
 The River is unobservable by existing technology, but it can be “entered” via any river upon which The Strumpet’s Sister exists in a given moment.

 The river is simultaneously a vast celestial body which is unobservable to the human eye, and every river that exists, has ever existed, or will ever exist.
 Every river in existence feeds into the River Without End, and is fed by it.